 Over the years Lutheran Teachers College increasingly focused on the development of teachers, and found little time to devote to theological education of other laity, which had been part of its original charter.
 To fill this gap the LCA founded the Lutheran School of Theology in 1994.
 For the next four years the three independent theological schools of Luther Seminary, Lutheran Teachers College, and the Lutheran School of Theology occupied the same North Adelaide site and operated under an the umbrella of 'Luther Campus'.

 In 2000 the LCA set up a task force to consider a new name for Luther Seminary.
 The church wanted a name that would indicate the full scope of the Seminary’s task as the tertiary institution of the LCA.
-A proposal was put forward at the General Synod in October 2003 and Australian Lutheran College (ALC) came into being from the 1st January 2004.
+A proposal was put forward at the General Synod in October 2003 and Australian Lutheran College (ALC) came into being from 1 January 2004.

-In 2005 ALC was registered as a Higher Education Provider (HEP), offering nationally accredited Higher Education Awards.
-Enrolled students gained access to Commonwealth Government FEE-HELP and ALC become part of the wider scene in Australian Higher Education
+In 2005 ALC was registered as a Higher Education Provider (HEP), offering nationally accredited Higher Education awards.
+Enrolled students gained access to Commonwealth Government FEE-HELP and ALC become part of the wider scene in Australian Higher Education.

 Find out what makes ALC a great place to grow.